I have been asked by a ‘liberal’ friend, “What’s your problem with Islam?”

 This raises two questions: Why do I have a problem with Islam if these people are decent Muslims I can live with?
 Why do many ‘moderate’ Muslims have a problem with these people if they are fellow Muslims?

 The answer to the first is found, in part, in the answer to the second: Moderate Islam is not moderate by secular liberal democratic standards, and many ‘moderate’ Muslims don’t like these liberal Muslims, because they are liberal; and liberal to a ‘moderate’ Muslim is tantamount to being in league with the devil.
 Islam is a conservative religion; but there are contradictions.

 Here’s a contradiction, right here.
-The attacker of Nice, France was a ‘bad Muslim’ in this respect – even a minor crook.
+The attacker of Nice, France, was a ‘bad Muslim’ in this respect – even a minor crook.
 But I doubt that his family considered him an apostate.
 And yet Maajid Nawaz, ex-Islamist, strip joint visitor, is in the eyes on many Muslims in Britain a traitor to Islam, an apostate, a ‘House Muslim’, an atheist even.
 That’s because Maajid Nawaz puts secular liberalism before Islam – well, not quite that simple, but he puts secular liberalism before many prescriptions in Islam that would otherwise be put first, by a ‘real’ Muslim.
 The actual terrorist is merely a ‘bad Muslim’, the liberal Muslim is ‘un-Islamic’.